zhmzm/FLAME/README.md

 # FLAME

-Unofficial implementation for paper FLAME: Taming Backdoors in Federated Learning, if there is any problem, please let me know.
+**Unofficial implementation** for paper FLAME: Taming Backdoors in Federated Learning, if there is any problem, please let me know.

 paper FLAME: Taming Backdoors in Federated Learning is from https://www.usenix.org/system/files/sec22-nguyen.pdf

 Please contact me if you have any difficulty running the code in Issues.

+# Backdoor in FL

+**Our recent paper "Backdoor Federated Learning by Poisoning Backdoor-critical Layers" has been accepted in ICLR'24, please refer to the [Github repo](https://github.com/zhmzm/Poisoning_Backdoor-critical_Layers_Attack).**

 # Results
 Here ASR indicates attack success rate also called backdoor success rate, and Acc indicates accuracy of the main tasks.